Wondering “what is a pallet jack”?

 Also called “double fork pallet jacks” or “hand pallet trucks,” manual pallet jacks are the most basic type of pallet jack.

-These are hand-operated using a handle and lever to control the lifting/lowering of the forks and the horizontal travel.
+These are hand-operated vehicles with a handle and lever to control the lifting/lowering of the forks and the horizontal travel.

 Some characteristics of manual pallet jacks include: